mbhamashah/katacoda-scenarios/Opearting System Basics 1/intro.md

 Most popular operating systems are

-1. Windows
+1. Linux

-2. iOS
+2. Windows

-3. Linux
+Majority of the servers are running on one of these two operating systems.

 #### Introduction to Linux operating system